MarcoMeter/recurrent-ppo-truncated-bptt/README.md

 1. Extend the create_env() function in utils.py by adding another if-statement that queries the environment's name
 2. At this point you could simply use gym.make() or use a custom environment that builds on top of the gym interface.
-3. Adjust the "env" key inside the config dictionary to store the name of the new environment
+3. Adjust the "env" key inside the config dictionary to match the name of the new environment

 # Tensorboard